FrancescoSaverioZuppichini/Bachelor-Project/source/README.md

-#TACITA
+#Bachelor Project
-##Quick overview of the topology and how to run it
+##Quick overview of the network and how to run it
 #Architecture
 The system is built following a microservices architecture, it means that is composed by independent block called 'microservices'.
 Each one can be remove without effect the integrity of network.
 Our topology is composed as follow:

 * Proxy
-* Tacita
+* Map Provider
 * Transport
 * Classes